tb-pm/idp-software.com/docs/vendors/Acodis/index.md

 ## Overview

-Acodis is a Swiss IDP company that transforms the way businesses unlock valuable data hidden in unstructured documents.
-Founded in 2016 by a [team of ETH Zurich graduates](https://www.acodis.io/company/about-us), the company has since evolved into a provider of proven solutions.
+Acodis is a Swiss IDP company that aims to improve the way businesses unlock valuable data hidden in unstructured documents.
+Founded in 2016 by a [team of ETH Zurich graduates](https://www.acodis.io/company/about-us), the company has since evolved into a provider of document processing solutions.
 With an AI-driven, no-code platform that scans digital documents to [extract data](https://idp-software.com/capabilities/), Acodis helps companies reduce manual data entry errors and operational costs.

 With an extensive machine learning engine, Acodis automates complex processes and efficiently categorizes any kind of document that can be converted to a PDF.
-The platform helps companies of all industries streamline workflows, accelerating digital transformation to unprecedented speeds.
+The platform helps companies across all industries streamline workflows, accelerating digital transformation to more efficient speeds.

 ## Key Features